 So, what are some of the recent changes to QROPS legislation that are effecting QROPS holders?

-In respect to Maltese QROPS, changes to Maltese pension investment legislation have meant that professional investment advisers to Maltese QROPS holders are now required to be regulated in the country where the client is resident.
+In respect to Maltese QROPS, changes to Maltese pension investment legislation have meant that professional investment advisers to Maltese QROPS holders are now required to be Qualified in the country where the client is resident.

-The problem with this new rule is that in many areas of the world there simply are not locally regulated advisers that are willing or able to provide advice to QROPS holders.
+The problem with this new rule is that in many areas of the world there simply are not locally Qualified advisers that are willing or able to provide advice to QROPS holders.
 Take the expatriate that is working for Aramco in Saudi Arabia or Shell in Nigeria, for example.
-For all the best will in the world, are they likely to be able to find a locally regulated adviser that is going to be able to provide investment advice to their QROPS policy?
+For all the best will in the world, are they likely to be able to find a locally Qualified adviser that is going to be able to provide investment advice to their QROPS policy?
 Not only the investment advice but then everything else that is required in respect to the professional and administrative management of retirement investment policies.

 Further, the adviser would need to have suitable investment advice regulation and qualifications in addition to terms of business set-up with the QROPS provider.
 Would the QROPS provider even be willing to grant that local adviser terms of business with their agency?